TeasingSisyphus/cuttleV1/README.md

 ## TODO
 *	Jacks
-	*	MOSTLY FIXED: HUGE BUG: If Player0 uses a jack, the target is not properly added to his points!!!!!!!
+	*	Handle errors for queries and saves using catch() and reject()
 	*	Playing all 4 jacks on one point card has triggered the selection bug
 		*	Cards become unselectable until next turn (ie player must choose to draw to continue game)
-	*	Properly move jacks to scrap pile in SCUTTLE
-		*	Jack is currently moved to scrap pile on server, not in DOM

 	*	Properly move jacks to scrap pile in ACE
-	*	Return points to original owner using modular arithmetic
+	*	Return points to original owner using modular arithmetic during SIX
 	*	Enable targeting a jack with a TWO
 			*Switch control of the point card when the jack is destroyed
 	*	Enable targeting a jack with a NINE
 		*	Switch control of the point card when the jack is bounced and frozen
 	*	Change their display
 		*	Maybe Jacks only stack vertically if they steal the same card?
-	*	Add sevenJacks
-		* The one-off effect of the 7 is to look at the top two cards and pick one to play.
-If one of those is a Jack, the interaction must work correctly
-	*	Sixes and Aces
-		*	Remove attachments from jacked cards by saving the actual cards
+	*	Enable playing a jack from a SEVEN one-off effect

 *	Queens
 	*	Jacks must check runes for any queens and abort if one if found